DineshDhanji/Blaze/README.md

 necessary dependencies.
 That's it!
 You've successfully set up a virtual environment for your Blaze project and installed its dependencies.
 You're now ready to dive into coding and making Blaze the hottest social media platform for your university! 🔥💻🚀

+## Running Blaze Locally 🔥

+Now that you've set up the virtual environment and installed the necessary dependencies, let's run Blaze locally on your machine.
+Follow these steps:

+* Make sure your virtual environment is still activated.
+If it's not activated, activate it using the appropriate command:
+   - On Windows: ```venv\Scripts\activate```
+   - On macOS and Linux: ```source venv/bin/activate```

+* Navigate to your Blaze project directory if you're not already there:

+    ```cd /path-to-your/Blaze```

+* Run the development server:

+    ```python manage.py runserver```

+This command starts the development server, and you should see output indicating that the server is running.

+* Open your web browser and go to [http://localhost:8000/](http://localhost:8000/).

+Blaze should now be accessible locally on your machine.
+Explore the features, create an account, and start sharing your university experiences!

+## Additional Notes 🔍

+- If you make changes to the code, make sure to restart the development server to apply the changes.

+- Access the Django admin panel at [http://localhost:8000/admin/](http://localhost:8000/admin/) to manage Blaze's data.

+- Remember to deactivate the virtual environment when you're done:  ```deactivate```

+That's it!
+You've successfully set up and run Blaze locally.
+Enjoy the blazing social experience! 🔥💬📸✨

 ## Visuals & Screenshots
 ![Screenshot 2023-12-10 154158](https://github.com/DineshDhanji/Blaze/assets/56204876/3816c37f-a9b1-4529-bd12-dbf07b50805c)
 ![Screenshot 2023-12-10 153835](https://github.com/DineshDhanji/Blaze/assets/56204876/3852f0a3-d448-4eee-b8a4-96b5a87b5a69)